appacademy-prep-work/appacademy-prep-work.github.io/_includes/instructions.md

 We have designed the test in Ruby, which is the language of Rails.

-You may also answer the challenge in Python, if you choose.
-If you do not know Python, please complete the challenge in Ruby.
+You may also answer the challenge in Python, JavaScript or Java if you choose.
+If you do not know either of the languages mentioned, please complete the challenge in Ruby.

 If you know another language and would strongly prefer to answer in that, please [contact us](mailto:admissions@appacademy.io).